of Dark Tourism Studies

 Citing Your Sources

-If you directly or indirectly use our scholarship from Current Issues in Dark Tourism Research, then you MUST cite our work according to usual academic conventions.
+If you directly or indirectly use our scholarship from International Journal of Dark Tourism Studies, then you MUST cite our articles/journal according to usual academic conventions.

 What Is a Citation?